-- a.
-During the entire duration of the event each rider may only use one (1) complete motorcycle, as presented for technical control, with the frame clearly identified with a seal. - b.
-In case the frame needs to be replaced, the rider or the team must request the use of a spare frame to the Technical Director.
+- During the entire duration of the event each rider may only use one (1) complete motorcycle, as presented for technical control, with the frame clearly identified with a seal. - b.
+In case the frame or motorcycle needs to be replaced, the rider or the team must request the use of a spare frame or motorcycle to the Technical Director.
 The participants recognize the need for Technical Director to make decisions that require judgment and the exercise of discretion.
 The decision of the Technical Director is final. - c.
 One (1) spare complete motorcycle is allowed per rider.
-The spare motorcycle may only be used once your original frame has been deemed unusable by the Technical Director.
-(For example, you may not go to your spare motorcycle for a complete engine failure.) - d.
+The spare motorcycle may only be used once your original frame or motorcycle has been deemed unusable by the Technical Director.
+(For example, you may not go to your spare motorcycle for a complete engine failure unless there are extenuating circumstances, and it is approved by the Technical Director.) - d.
 The spare motorcycle will not be allowed in the pit box before the rider, or the team has received authorization from the Technical Director. - e.
 The motorcycle must be inspected before its use by the technical stewards for safety checks and a new seal will be placed on the motorcycle frame. - f.
 A team may opt to have one (1) spare machine shared by two or more riders.